-You can grab the ad- free pattern that has the diagram in my Etsy Shop by clicking here.
+You can grab the ad- free pattern that has the diagram in my shop by clicking here.

 For this pattern I used Lion Brand’s 24/7 Cotton yarn (5 balls for medium) and a 4mm crochet hook.
 This is just the perfect summer yarn – hands down!
 I think I worked with this yarn the most over the past few months.
 AND – wait for it – it comes in soooooo many different colors with a decent amount of yardage.
 Okay I am getting a little too excited over here.
 You too?
 Just grab it. 🙂

 This crochet coverup is made using a sequence.
 For a 4 inch square you will need to make = 4 triangles x 3 complete triangle rows (following rows 1-6 in pattern to test gauge.
 Start with Ch 18)

 This crochet coverup is made in three sizes XS-S, M, and L-XL.
 Follow this sizing respectively throughout the pattern.

 Row 1: sc in 2nd ch from hook. *ch 6, sc into 3rd ch from hook, hdc, dc, tr.
 Skip 3 ch (from starting ch) and sc into next ch.
 Repeat from * to end of ch.
 (10, 12, 16 triangles)

 Row 2: ch 5, sc into top of triangle. *ch 3, sc into top of triangle.
 Repeat from * until last triangle. ch 1, tr into first st of row below.

 Row 3: ch 9, sc into sc on top of triangle. *ch 6, sc into 3rd ch from hook, hdc, dc, tr.
 Skip 3 ch and sc into next ch.
 Repeat from * until last triangle top.
 Ch 4, tr into 4th ch of turning ch below.
 (9, 11, 15 triangles)